Yqno/ChatGBT-Stuff/README.md

 # OpenAi-Stuff
-Stuff that the ChatGBTQ Coded
+Stuff that the ChatGBT Coded
 Just for Expierience